morganstanley/api/client-samples/python/websockets/README.md

  - `url`: The WebSocket URL to call. **NOTE** in a production app you probably won't source the URL like this, but this is just an example.
  - `requests_ca_bundle`: The file to use as the CA bundle when verifying HTTPS certificates.
 If omitted, use the default bundle shipped with the `requests` library.
 Please see the [SSL validation section](#ssl-validation-issues-and-the-requests-ca-bundle) for more details.
  - `disable_ssl_verification`: Explicitly disable SSL verification. **Not recommended for security reasons.**
+ - `retry_bad_handshake_status`: Whether or not to retry if the downstream API returns a handshake status other than 101 Switching Protocols.
+This may indicate an outage on the API and you may not always want to retry in this situation.
+Default value is `true`.

 You may use [`config-example.json`](./config-example.json) as a starting point.